Latest Practice Policy

 Advice for the General Population

-- If you have symptoms, stay at home for 7 days.
+- If you test positive, stay at home for 10 full days.

-- If you live with other people, they should stay at home for 14 days from the day the first person got symptoms.
+- If you live with other people, they should stay at home for 10 days from the day the first person got symptoms or tested positive.

 - If you have to stay at home together, try to keep away from each other as much as possible.